microsoft/WhoisParsers/README.md

 This library provides two main features:

-1. Parsers to read Whois records from bulk whois database dumps of IANA organizations (ARIN, AFRINIC, APNIC, LACNIC, RIPE )
+1. Parsers to read Whois records from **offline** whois database dumps of IANA organizations (ARIN, AFRINIC, APNIC, LACNIC, RIPE )
-2. Crawlers to retrieve RWhois data from ARIN Referral Whois servers.
+2. Crawlers to retrieve **online** RWhois data from ARIN Referral Whois servers.
 This is a partial implementation of RFC 2167 that supports both bulk crawls using the -xfer command and incremental crawls.

+This library does **NOT** provide features to contact the REST APIs such as [ARIN's Whois-RWS](https://www.arin.net/resources/whoisrws/).

 ## Nuget Package Installation